15 Things To Do with Kids in Los Angeles to Celebrate Halloween

 Get ready for a new “howliday spellebration” select nights September to October 2019” at Disney California Adventure Park!
 This “new, separately ticketed, after-hours event” is hosted by Oogie Boogie (from Tim Burton’s The Nightmare Before Christmas) and the Disney Villains.
 Enjoy special events, tricks and treats, and more.
 Check the website for ticket prices.
 Tickets are expected to sell-out so don’t delay in purchasing yours.
 This special season event runs on select nights from September 17th through October 31st.

 8039 Beach Blvd., Buena Park, CA

-Knott’s Berry Farm is ready to celebrate Halloween in the fall.
+Knott’s Berry Farm is ready to celebrate Halloween each Saturday and Sunday, from September 28th through October 27th and Thursday, October 31st.
 Specially geared for kids ages 3-11, the daytime activities are big on fun, not scares.
-Some of the special activities include a costume contest, themed rides, trick-or-treating with Snoopy and a Dia de Los Muertos celebration.
+Trick-or-treat through Ghost Town from opening until 4:30 pm.
+Kids can participate in a costume contest, and have some fun when the “Timber Mountain Log Ride transforms with spooky but family-friendly surprises.”
 All activities are included in the price of regular admission to Knott’s.
 (And if you need something scarier, don’t forget about Knott’s Scary Farm).

 2002 N. Main Street, Santa Ana, CA 92706